karkaratz/docker-spark-3.0.1/README.md

 # Preliminary Information
 You need to have a working version of docker and docker-compose.<br>
 $YOURTAG, in the commands below,should be something like repository:image_name.
-As an example, the base image I published on docker.io is karkaratz/spark_3_0_1:spark-base <BR>
+As an example, the base image I published on Docker Hub is karkaratz/spark_3_0_1:spark-base <BR>
 You need a machine with at least 8G of RAM to run the cluster with 5 nodes.
 Otherwise you can lower the number of nodes in docker-compose.yml.

 # If you want to skip the Build phase and Just Run the Cluster
 Jump to START THE CLUSTER.
-The docker-compose.yml is configured to gather the images that are already available in docker.io
+The docker-compose.yml is configured to gather the images that are already available in Docker Hub.

 # Images generation
 The following build operations will require an internet connection and the download of other related images, the first step will take few minutes.